Joako360/osm2city/doc/manual/preparation.rst

 #. :ref:`Copy file elev.out <chapter-elev.out-copy-label>`
 #. :ref:`Unhide scenery objects <chapter-unhide-label>`

-While FlightGear is running, open menu ``Debug/Nasal Console`` in the FlighGear user interface.
+While FlightGear is running, open menu ``Debug/Nasal Console`` in the FlightGear user interface.
 Write ``elev.get_elevation()`` and hit the "Execute" button.
 Be patient as it might seem as nothing is happening for many minutes.
 At the end you might get output like the following in the ``Nasal Console``:

 ::